 Applicable Patents: -

-Patents Comments: -
+Patents Comments: No patents are known to apply to this Recommended Standard.
+Information concerning patent rights and licensing for LDPC coding is contained in annex B of 131.0-B.

 Book Editor (estimated resources + Agency Volunteering): Total resources 3 mm in ESA and 3 mm in NASA.
 Book editor ESA and NASA